A blog with diasporic proclivities: Goa and the World, South Asian Americana, and Afro-Asiatic connections.

 Friday, July 9, 2021

-"Colonial and Post-Colonial Goan Literature in Portuguese: Woven Palms" [reviewed] in South Asian Review 42.3 (2021)
+"Colonial and Post-Colonial Goan Literature in Portuguese: Woven Palms" [reviewed] in SOUTH ASIAN REVIEW 42.3 (2021)

 As Paul Melo e Castro notes in the introduction, this edited volume takes Goa to be “a product of manifold influences … from both East and West and a global history connected to … the Indian Ocean and beyond” (1-2).
 Attentive to these confluences, contributors to this book explore Goan literature in Portuguese as the expression and making of Goan identity over the period of Portuguese colonialism and its afterlife in Goa.
 The primary focus of this volume is literature produced by Goans – both in the colony and the metropole – in the last centuries of Portuguese rule in Goa.
 Goan literary production in Portuguese tapered off after 1961, the year in which Goa was annexed by the Indian union, ending 451 years of Portuguese colonialism in South Asia.
 In part, the occlusion of Portuguese in post-annexation Goa occurred due to the region’s “traditions and institutions … [being] largely overlaid and displaced by those of [formerly] British India” (3), bearing witness to the limits of Indian decoloniality.
 While the book is a formalistic and critical study of literature, its contributors additionally “provide a discontinuous cartography of Goan attitudes to colonial rule and the possibility of escaping its bounds, [as well as] European intellectual currents and changing autochthonous traditions” as encompassed in the written word (4).
 This underscores the importance of studying Goan writing in Portuguese as a form of South Asian cultural production (by those of such origin who employ(ed) literature to limn the particularities of their homeland) even as that very language places Goa within a pluricontinental Lusophonic network.
 Accordingly, the book would be of use to postcolonialists and sociologists, scholars of European and Asian literatures and linguistics, and historians of South Asia and Iberia.
+In the introduction, and along with Hélder Garmes in a second essay, Melo e Castro makes the case for

 redefining Indo-Portuguese literature as Goan Literature in Portuguese, an important consideration of terminology that then allows the region’s canon to be seen as its own autonomous creation.
 Even as Portuguese colonialism may have given Goan writers its tongue, literature by the Catholic elite – but not exclusively – spoke to local concerns having to do with struggles between South Asian and European world views, caste, religion, internecine conflicts, and other local concerns that stood alongside and sometimes intersected with colonialism.
 Such specificities at once separated these works from the literature of the Portuguese metropole and, even as they were produced against a colonial backdrop, at times were unrelated to Portuguese colonialism itself.
 Coincidentally, a subtle strand of analysis in this collection chronicles how the literary works evidence transcolonial linkages across the Lusophone world or between British and Portuguese post/colonialities.
 Goan literature in Portuguese as a field of study thereby is part of a distinct constellation of worldwide literatures in Portuguese while still being germane to its own regional contexts.